Did you know that in Indonesia, businesses with even 1% of foreign ownership are considered foreign companies (PT PMA)?

-All foreign-owned companies in Indonesia are classified as PT PMAs (stands for a limited liability company with foreign direct investment).
+All foreign companies in Indonesia are PT PMAs (Perseroan Terbatas Penanaman Modal Asing) which stands for a limited liability company with foreign direct investment.

 A company is a PMA as long as any of the shares are held by a foreign national or a foreign company.
 Therefore, it doesn’t matter if it’s 100%, 51% or even 1% – if there are foreign shareholders, you are a foreign-owned company.

-However, if your aim is to only represent an overseas company in Indonesia and you will not generate any income from local activities, you can set up a representative office instead.
-Or, if you just want to hire some staff in Indonesia then you can alternatively use employer of record service.
+However, if you aim to only represent an overseas company in Indonesia, and you will not generate any income from local activities, you can set up a representative office instead.
+If you only want to hire some employees in Indonesia, you can alternatively use the employer of record service.

-The document regulating the restricted industries is the Negative Investment List (DNI) and it is usually revised every 3 years.
+The document regulating the restricted industries is the Negative Investment List (DNI), and it is usually revised every three years.

 Negative investment list in Indonesia

-Although the negative investment list is revised every few years, it does not affect the companies that are already registered.
-Indonesia applies a grandfathering principle and you don’t have to sell your shares to a local shareholder, should your industry fall under stricter regulations in the future.
+Although Indonesia occasionally revises the negative investment list, it does not affect the companies that are already registered.
+Indonesia applies the grandfathering principle, and you don’t have to sell your shares to a local shareholder, should your industry fall under stricter regulations in the future.

 Requirements for setting up a PT PMA

-The minimum paid-up capital for a foreign-owned company is Rp.
-2,5 billion (~190,000 USD).
-As part of the incorporation process, there are two ways to “prove” the paid-up capital.
+The minimum paid-up capital for a foreign-owned company in Indonesia is Rp.
+2,5 billion (~175,000 USD).
+As part of the incorporation process, there are two ways to demonstrate the paid up capital.

-Secondly, you can transfer the money to your company’s bank account.
+The second option is to transfer the money to your company’s bank account.
 However, since your company is still in the process of incorporation, it does not have a bank account yet.
-Thus, the option would be to sign a capital statement letter.
+Thus, the only option for new companies would be to sign a capital statement letter.

-Every limited liability company in Indonesia needs at least two shareholders.
-Those can be individual or corporate shareholders or a combination of both.
+Every limited liability company in Indonesia requires at least two shareholders.
+Those can be individual or corporate shareholders or both.

 Commissioners and directors

-If the director is a foreigner, you can proceed to a work permit after the company has been incorporated.
+If the director is a foreigner, you can proceed to a work permit after the incorporation of the company.
 Therefore, you have an option to either appoint a local director or use a nominee director service until you get your work permit.

-Since Indonesia is a decentralized country, a lot of government’s work is done at district level.
-This means that you need to decide your business location already before submitting the investment application and provide a registered business address.
+Indonesia is a decentralized country, and a lot of government’s work takes place at the district level.
+For you, this means that you need to decide your business location already before submitting the investment application and provide a registered business address.

 Company registration in Jakarta

-Local regulations vary and in some regions, such as Jakarta, the domicile letter needs to be from an office building.
-You cannot use your own house as the official address of the company since residence addresses (such as an apartment or a house) are not allowed.
+Local regulations vary, and in some regions, such as Jakarta, the domicile letter needs to be from an office building.
+You cannot use your own house as the official address of the company since residential addresses (such as an apartment or a house) are not allowed.

 Thus, make sure that the address has the right building license to operate as an office.

-Emerhub also provides a virtual office service in Jakarta, located in the prime area of Mega Kuningan.
+Emerhub provides a virtual office service in Jakarta, located in the prime area of Mega Kuningan.